Andrew Belinfante

 Andrew

-I've spent much of my life navigating spaces not designed with me in mind.
+I've spent much of my life in rooms not built with me in mind.
 As a Type 1 diabetic and a member of the LGBTQ+ community, I learned early what it feels like to need a room to make a little more room.
 That experience has shaped how I think about belonging, accountability, and what it means to show up fully in community.

 It's also shaped the kinds of spaces I try to build.
 Ones where difference is not flattened.
 Where participation doesn't require leaving parts of oneself at the door.

 I write about these intersections too.
 My essays on identity, grief, and Jewish life have appeared in Tablet Magazine, HuffPost, and other publications.
 My ELI Talk, "Reconciling My Body With Tradition," has been viewed more than 25,000 times.
-I serve on the boards of Jewish Queer Youth and You're Just My Type, and am a member of the ROI Community and a 2018 UJA Federation Ruskay Fellow.
-I'm a marathon runner.
+I serve on the boards of Jewish Queer Youth and You're Just My Type.
+I'm a member of the ROI Community and a 2018 UJA-Federation Ruskay Fellow.
+I'm also a marathon runner.

 I hold an MSEd in Leadership in Community-Based Learning from Bank Street College of Education and a BA in English from California State University Northridge.

-If you're building something and looking for a partner to think it through with you, I'd be glad to be that partner.
+If you're building something and looking for a partner to think it through with you, I'd love to hear about it.